 - Kingland Platform

-We attribute our success to many key items:
+We attribute our enterprise data security success to many more essential items:

-However, we don’t stop with receiving a report.
-Instead, we focus on excellence in security by looking at where our risks are and working to reduce those risks.
-By examining risk, we develop a security roadmap that receives funding and support from our corporate officers and board of directors.
-See a few of the areas of ongoing security investment, below.
+By looking at where our risks are and reducing those risks, we have developed a security roadmap that receives funding and support from our corporate officers and board of directors.
+See a few of the ongoing security investments below.

 Areas of Ongoing Security Investment